If you’d like more web traffic but you’re not sure about the cost / benefit to your company, here’s how you can run the numbers.

 Step One: How Much Are You Willing to Pay for a New Customer?

 What are you willing to pay to get a new client or customer?
 If you sell “spectacular all-purpose cooking widgets” for $10, your customer acquisition cost (CAC) might be pennies.

 However, if you’re a real estate broker selling multi-million dollar properties, your customer acquisition cost could be several thousand dollars.

-Decide how much a new client or customer is worth to you and go to Step 2.
+Figure out how much each customer is worth (LCV – Lifetime Customer Value) and go to Step 2.